Alex19578/flipkart-review-analyzer/README.md

 ## Overview

-The Review Sentiments Web Application is designed to help users make informed purchasing decisions by analyzing and displaying product reviews from Flipkart.
-The application categorizes reviews as positive or negative based on sentiment analysis and presents them in an easy-to-understand format.
+This application fetches top reviews of a product from Flipkart, categorizes them as positive or negative using sentiment analysis, and displays them along with relevant information such as product name, price, and overall sentiment ratio.
+The application provides visual indicators for positive and negative reviews and allows users to view the reviews in detail.

 ## Features